Paperback | $17.95 Trade | £12.95 | ISBN: 9780262527545 | 184 pp. | 7 x 10 in | 77 color illus., 37 b&w illus.| February 2015

 ReThinking a Lot

 There are an estimated 600,000,000 passenger cars in the world, and that number is increasing every day.
 So too is Earth’s supply of parking spaces.
 In some cities, parking lots cover more than one-third of the metropolitan footprint.
 It’s official: we have paved paradise and put up a parking lot.
 In ReThinking a Lot, Eran Ben-Joseph shares a different vision for parking’s future.
 Parking lots, he writes, are ripe for transformation.
-After all, as he points out, their design and function has not been rethought since the 1950s.
+After all, their design and function has not been rethought since the 1950s.
 With this book, Ben-Joseph pushes the parking lot into the twenty-first century.

 About the Author